lasdem/ollama_admin_tools/README.md

 ### 2. Context Size Manager (set_max_ctx.sh)

 A powerful utility to optimize and manage the context window size for your Ollama models.
+Ollama per default limits context size for models and with this utility you can set it to the models trained context size.

 **Features:**
 - Interactive per-model confirmation [y/N/all]